jydu/sgedtools/examples/paml_to_structure/README.md

 (sum(sims$RsaMean >= obs$RsaMean) + 1)/(nrow(sims) + 1)
 (sum(sims$AlphaDistMean >= obs$AlphaDistMean) + 1)/(nrow(sims) + 1)
 ```
-which gives us 4.9% for RSA and 3.6% for the Calpha distance, both significant at the 5% level.
+which gives us 3.0% for RSA and 4.4% for the Calpha distance, both significant at the 5% nominal level.

 We can then ask whether candidate residues are more dispersed because they are at the surface of the protein, or whether they are more exposed because they are ore distant to each other.
 For this, we use conditional sampling.